 Governor Yeardley, and his head merchant Abraham Piersey, were the first to go on record to purchase the first Africans to be sold into forced labor, exchanging “20 odd negros” for food.
 Eventually, Yeardly became one of the largest English slave owners in The Colonies.

-In closing, in the summer of 1619, these three acts orchestrated by one man influenced the creation of the triumphs and greatest disgrace of our country.
-It’s indeed important for us to know our history in the hemp industry as more black and brown people join the cannabis culture, and welcome the date as a starting point to reshape our African-American narrative in the United States.
+In closing, the acts in the summer of 1619, orchestrated by one man who influenced the creation of our country’s greatest disgrace.
+It is imperative to know our history in the hemp industry as more black and brown people join the cannabis culture and welcome the date as a starting point to reshape our African-American narrative in the United States.

 Let us know in the comments below.